-While migratory bull trout have been observed above the key boulder (aka Anchor Boulder), and there have been anecdotal steelhead observations above the boulder-field, uncertainty remains as to historichas been no documented passage of either steelhead or bull trout above the Anchor Boulder.
-However, TthereThere are resident populations of bull trout and rainbow trout above the boulder field.
+While migratory bull trout have been observed above the key boulder (aka Anchor Boulder), there has been no documented passage of either steelhead or bull trout above the Anchor Boulder.
+There are resident populations of bull trout and rainbow trout above the boulder field.

-The Icicle Creek Boulder Field Fish Passage Assessment (Dominquez, L, 2013) Consultants identified two primary areas of fish passage impediment in the 2,700 foot study reach: -, which is from the Snow Creek trail access bridge to above the Icicle Peshastin Irrigation-District Diversion Dam, approximately 2700 feet.
-In order to evaluate done withthe reach the consultants used a fish energetics model based on channel geometry, flow analysis-and fish swimming and leaping ability.
-Results determined-that-oQone large boulder, (the "Anchor Boulder") and the material that collects behind it, is as-is the primary impediment during the majority of flows.-At the Anchor (Boulder there is with-a 25-21 foot vertical drop withandand-30% gradient) and: the secondary impediment is the upstream irrigation diversion dam duringat low-flows.
+The Icicle Creek Boulder Field Fish Passage Assessment (Dominquez, L, 2013) identified two primary areas of fish passage impediment in the 2,700 foot study reach: one large boulder (the "Anchor Boulder") and the material that collects behind it, is the primary impediment during the majority of flows (with a 21 foot vertical drop and 30% gradient) and the second impediment is the upstream irrigation diversion dam during low-flows.